cs-ed/ed-tech-plan-megfontaine/README.md

 ### Application

-Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
-Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.

-* A typical day in class will begin with warm-up excercises for students displayed on the TV or projector.
-These may involve unplugged activities for students, such as journal prompts, or students may be asked to complete a digital activity, such as a game or puzzle, on their personal device.
-These warm-ups will typically be followed by small group or whole class debriefs to capture important themes or highlight interesting student ideas.
 * Lessons: Code.org, CodeHS, and teacher-created presentations/demos
   The main portion of each lesson may take one of several formats: <ins>direct instruction</ins>, <ins>small group activities</ins>, <ins>independent practice</ins>, and <ins>long-form projects</ins>.

     *<ins>Direct instruction</ins> lessons will involve the instructor demonstrating skills or concepts through guided practice.
   This may take the form of a follow-along coding exercise paired with note-taking.
-The TV display will mirror the instructor's device, allowing students to watch as the instructor writes code.
-A projector will display notes or lecture slides to accompany the coding demo.
+The TV display/projector will mirror the instructor's device, allowing students to watch as the instructor writes code.
+The projector can also be used to display notes or lecture slides onto a whiteboard where the instructor can highlight or annotate to emphasize key concepts.

     *<ins>Small group activities</ins> typically consist of a guided lesson on Code.org.
 Students utilize online widgets, printed graphic organizers, and manipulatives to "learn by doing" as they explore the central lesson concept.
 This type of lesson shifts between instructor-led, individual, and small group activities and discussions.
 Students may draw diagrams to illustrate vocabulary terms, or create physical models to illustrate computing concepts.

-    *<ins>Independent practice</ins> will include individual tasks utilizing Code.org widgets, CodeHS coding exercises, DeltaMath exercises, exam review using AP Classroom, and journaling or interactive notebook assignments
+    *<ins>Independent practice</ins> will include individual tasks that incorporate Code.org activities, CodeHS coding exercises, DeltaMath exercises, exam review using AP Classroom, and journaling or interactive notebook assignments.

     *<ins>Long-form projects</ins> will entail written reflections created in Google Docs or coding projects created using CodeHS Sandbox.